Our compilation of best salesmen movies made by Hollywood movies

 One can also learn that there is still room for improvement and it takes passion and support from the ones that are there during your highs and lows.

 6. The Pursuit Of Happiness

-‘The Pursuit of Happiness’ is a biographical film based on the entrepreneur Chris Gardner who spent nearly a year homeless.
-This is probably a few of the best movies about salesmen that shows the charm and wit can take you a long way.
+‘The Pursuit of Happiness is a biographical film based on the entrepreneur Chris Gardner who spent nearly a year homeless.
+It is probably a few of the best movies about salesmen that shows the charm and wit that can take you a long way.

 The film stars Will Smith with his son Jaden Smith as Chris’s son.
 The movie starts with Gardner’s failed venture.
 He spends his lifetime investments in portable bone-density scanners.

 His life takes a turn when he meets a manager for a stockbroking firm that gives him a chance as an intern stockbroker.
 What follows is the hard work and dedication of Gardner, his “grind” with the desire to get out of the life he was unsatisfied with and to give his son a better future.

 Happiness can never be taken for granted and therefore you should have the courage, will, and determination to pursue it.
 The movie is truly motivational for people from any walk of life.
 It teaches you never to give up no matter what life throws at you.

 Always remember this “You got a dream.
 You gotta protect it.
 People can’t do somethin’ themselves, they wanna tell you ‘you can’t do it’.
 If you want somethin’, Get it.
 Period !”